Toy Example - Tabularized GiGL#

 and outputs a frozen GbmlConfig

 .
-These are mostly GCS paths which the following components read and write from, and use as an
+These are mostly GCS paths that the following components read and write from, and use as an intermediary data communication medium.
+For example, the field sharedConfig.trainedModelMetadata

-GCS URI, which indicates to the Trainer to write the trained model to this path, and to the Inferencer to read the model
+is populated with a GCS URI, which indicates to the Trainer to write the trained model to this path, and to the Inferencer to read the model from this path.
+See the full Config Populator Guide.

 provided in the resource config